 - Check for ID.
 Once you've captured the stray pet, check for an identification tag.
 If the pet is not wearing an ID tag, you can take the pet to your local animal shelter or to MHC's Enhanced Adoption Center to have them scanned for a microchip.
 Doing so would give you the pet owner's contact information.

 - Determine what you want to do with the pet.
 If you were unsuccessful in locating the owners through an ID tag or microchip you have two options:

 - Foster the pet.
 Keep the pet in your care and keep trying to locate the owners.

 - Call Animal Services.
-If you cannot or are not willing to catch or keep the stray pet, call Midland Animal Services.
-Give as much information about the location and a description of the stray pet as possible.
-These pets have the best chance of survival and being reunited with their owner once they are safely off the streets and in somebody's custody.
+If you cannot or are not willing to catch the stray pet yourself, call Midland Animal Services.
+Give as much information about the location and description of the stray pet as possible.

-So you've decided to keep the pet under your care until you find the owner.
-Thank you for saving a pet's life.
+If you've decided to keep the pet under your care until you find the owner - thank you for helping a pet out and possibly saving his/her life.
 Here are some things you might consider doing:

 - Bring the stray pet to the vet.
 The vet could help treat any injuries/diseases and ensure that the pet you've taken in has all the necessary vaccinations.
 You want to be sure that the pet is healthy and fit to be in your household and is free of any contagious illness.
 Be aware that you will be responsible for these costs.

-- Spread the word.
+- Spread the word about the stray pet.
 Let people know you've found a pet and are looking for the owners.